HomeTop HeadlinesMichelle Obama Makes Surprising Trump Voter Remark

 A Different Read on Anger

-Fragoso, who recorded the conversation for Monday’s episode of the show, asked Obama how her emotions when her husband won the presidency compared with her reaction when Trump won his.
+Fragoso, who recorded the conversation for Monday’s episode of the show, asked Michelle how her emotions when her husband won the presidency compared with her reaction when Trump won his.
 She didn’t dodge.
 The 2016 and 2024 elections, she said, had so much to do with “people’s pain and confusion” about their own lives.

 Then she went further, describing Americans who feel they are doing everything right and still falling behind.
 The country, she said, once offered more of the basics to more of its people.
 That is becoming less and less true.
 When voters watch the rules reward someone else, anger follows — and anger, she added, makes people susceptible to finding someone to blame other than those actually responsible.